-In his dual role as Chairman and CEO, Mr Kuok is responsible for the management of the Wilmar Group, including risk management of its operations as well as business development.
-Because of the enormous opportunities available to the Group coupled with Mr Kuok's long years of experience in the business, the dual role that he holds enables him to tap maximum potential for the Group and grow the business more effectively.
-The effectiveness of this arrangement is proven by the fact that Wilmar became a Fortune 500 company in 2009 and is one of Asia's largest agribusiness groups, less than 20 years after its inception and has continued to grow its operations with consistent profit.
+Mr Kuok is responsible for the management of the Wilmar Group, including business development and risk management of its operations.
+Because of the enormous opportunities available to the Group, coupled with Mr Kuok's years' of experience in the business, the dual role that he holds enables him to tap maximum potential for the Group and grow the business more effectively.

+The effectiveness of this arrangement is proven by the fact that Wilmar became a Fortune 500 company in 2009, is one of Asia's largest agri-business groups in less than 20 years after its inception and has continued to grow its operations with consistent profit.
 Wilmar achieved its highest profit in FY2022 despite geo-political and pandemic challenges resulting in a highly volatile commodities market.

-As the Chairman of the Board, Mr Kuok leads all Board meetings and sets the agenda.
-He ensures that Board members receive accurate and timely information to enable them to be fully cognisant of the affairs of the Group.
-He also promotes a culture of openness and debate at the Board and solicits contributions from the Board members to facilitate constructive discussions.
+As the Chairman of the Board, Mr Kuok leads the Board in an effective and strategic manner whilst ensuring high standards of corporate governance.
+He chairs all Board meetings and sets the agenda, ensuring that Board members receive accurate and timely information to enable them to be fully cognisant of the affairs of the Group.
+The Chairman promotes a culture of openness and debate at the Board and solicits contributions from the Board members to facilitate constructive discussions and this is affirmed by feedback from Directors in the annual Board assessment.

-All strategic and major decisions relating to the business and management of the Group are jointly and collectively made by the Board.
-As such, there is a balance of power and authority and no one individual controls or dominates the decision-making process of the Company.
+All strategic and major decisions relating to the business and management of the Group are jointly and collectively made by the Board, there is a balance of power and authority and no one individual controls or dominates the decision-making process of the Company.